Online Workshops

 There will be lots of practical strategies for helping your child to develop and learn self-regulation skills, including how to use books and tv characters to support children as an effective strategy and learning resource.

 Education - What are your options?
-(Online Workshop)
+(New date to be confirmed)

-The second time running this workshop.
-The Education workshop will be part led by the questions and needs of the small group, but I envisage covering the following areas:
+The Education workshop will be part led by the questions and needs of the small group, but covers the following areas:

 • flexi-schooling